Site Logo

 That presents some challenges as well as opportunities for those willing to make the move.
 In a market with tight demand, finding the right real estate professionals to help you discover available listings will be the key to adventure.

 So, why are people moving south to Atlanta and other major cities?
-According to census and tax data and the 2020 Moving Migration Pattern Report from North American Moving services, the answers are:

 • Milder winters.
 Warmer seasons mean lower heating costs, less wear and tear on cars, and is more inviting for outdoor activities.